niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-Question-and-Answering-systems-to-new-domains.md

 The final loss for the QA model is given by CE + λ * KLD where λ is a hyper-parameter for controlling the importance of adversarial loss.
 We use λ = 0.01 as previous work finds this value of lambda performs best in ablation studies

 ## Using out-of-domain data in training and fine-tuning
 Thus far, the model is trained solely on in-domain data.
 However, we want to see what happens if we include out-of-domain data in training too.
-We also want to experiment with doing an additional step of fine-tuning after training where the model exclusively learns from out-of-domain samples.
+We also want to experiment with an additional step of fine-tuning after training where the model exclusively learns from out-of-domain samples.
 Hopefully, the inclusion of out-of-domain data in training and fine-tuning can improve the model's ability to generalize to out-of-domain samples.

 ## Data Augmentation
 As we have limited out-of-domain data to train and finetune on, we hypothesize that out-of-domain data augmentation may help improve the performance of our model.
 Thus, we expand our out-of-domain samples using 2 methods:

-**EDA: Synonym Swapping**.
+**Easy Data Augmentation (EDA): Synonym Swapping**.
 We implement the synonym swap method from the <a href="https://github.com/makcedward/nlpaug">nlpaug</a>
 package for easy data augmentation.
 To accomplish this, we replace random words in the context paragraph with its synonyms.
 Here is an example:

 Original context paragraph: "Quentin is a big **fan** of machine learning.
 He can't stop **building** models."